TYPO3-Headless/headless/README.md

 - JSON API for navigation, layouts
 - taking into account all language/translation configuration (e.g. fallback)
 - easily extensible with custom fields or custom CE's
-- basic support for EXT:form
+- support for EXT:form
-- support for felogin (comming soon)
+- support for EXT:felogin

 ### Additional extensions and integrations